garrethmcdaid/s3_lambda_file_distribution/README.md

 An event.json file is also included to allow for testing outside the AWS Lambda and S3 environments.

-The script deliberately includes verbose output, to allow for meaningful debug and audit in the AWS Cloudtrail logs that are generated at each function invocation.
+The script deliberately includes verbose output, to allow for meaningful debug and audit in the AWS Cloudwatch logs that are generated at each function invocation.